Pawn Vs. Loan

 Why Choose Diamond Banc Over A Traditional Pawn Shop?

-- Higher loan amounts: Diamond Banc’s staff are true jewelry experts, who take every value-adding factor into consideration to offer you the maximum loan amount.
+- High Loan Amounts: Diamond Banc’s staff are true jewelry experts, who take every value-adding factor into consideration to offer you the maximum loan amount.
 We are in the business of loaning money and want to loan clients the most possible.
 In addition, the majority of pawn shops don’t have the capital on hand to make large loans.
 Diamond Banc regularly makes loans from $20,000 – $250,000 and has the ability to fund transactions up to $1,000,000.

 How Are Diamond Banc’s Jewelry Pawn Loans Structured?